 Before you book, it is important to check the in-house rules.
 Do they allow animals matching your pet’s size?
 Do you need to bring your pet’s bedding?
 Are cats allowed inside or outside only?
 Is there a fenced area for them?
 It is best to pick accommodation which allows a close match with your cat’s usual routine.

 Best of all, you are no longer stuck with the outskirts of town.
 Many hotels have pet-friendly policies and you can search for such features on any major travel websites such as Expedia, which has a specific search page for finding such destinations.
 So why not let kitty enjoy a bit of pampering while you are away?

 Cats are very attached to their surroundings and hence moving around can be stressful.
 An important point to note is that your cat will be very curious and potentially anxious when they first arrive at your holiday accommodation.
 They will need to fully examine each and every room of the house to feel at home!
 For larger accommodations sometimes it helps to give your kitty access to one room at a time so they don’t feel overwhelmed.
 Outdoor areas should be off limits without supervision for at least the first week.

 Although we hope it never happens, anyone can get sick on holidays.
 So before heading off, find out where the local vet or pet hospital is.
 This is particularly important if you are going camping or heading somewhere remote.
 Also don’t forget to pack any pet medication you may need and take enough for the whole time you are away.

-It’s great to be able to include pets in our family fun.
 Although a little extra planning is needed, taking the cat with you on holidays is a rewarding experience for you and your pet.
-By choosing the right accommodation, taking the cat’s favorite toy, familiar bedding and paying attention to details for your cat’s health and safety while on the move, your holiday can be fun and a stress free for everyone.
+By choosing the right accommodation, taking the cat’s favorite toy, familiar bedding and paying attention to details for your cat’s health and safety while on the move, your holiday can be fun and stress free for everyone.